 - ATX Power Supply Wiring Diagram

-- atx power supply circuit
+- 200w pc power supply control circuit

 - electrical diagram power suppy atx for pc